 S410 Emergency Preparedness and Disaster Response

 S420 Care Coordination in Transitions of Care

-Gen Ed courses not completed by the time you begin your RN to BSN courses can be completed concurrently.
+These Gen Ed courses are required and may be taken at the same time as your RN to BSN online courses.
 Our nursing advisor will review your transcript(s) to determine if requirements have been met.

 Anatomy & Physiology (6-10 cr.)